Ethycs/LLMKernel/docs/magic_guide.md

 ```

 ### `%llm_pdf_native`
-Upload PDF files directly to the conversation (for APIs that support native PDF).
+Upload PDF files directly for native, machine-readable analysis.

-This is the modern approach supported by OpenAI GPT-4.1+, Claude, and other APIs that accept PDF files directly without conversion to images.
+This is the recommended approach for PDFs as it provides the best results:
+- **OpenAI**: Uploads via Files API and uses Assistants API for analysis
+- **Claude 3.5+**: Uses the Files API (beta) for native PDF processing
+- **Gemini 1.5+/2.0**: Uses Google's Files API with support for up to 1000 pages
+- **Machine-readable**: All providers can extract text, analyze tables, read citations, etc.

 ```python
 %llm_pdf_native document.pdf              # Upload entire PDF